Sheila Humphreys

-Sheila Humphreys, also known as Sighle Humphreys (26 February 1899 – 14 March 1994), was an Irish political activist and member of Cumann na mBan.
+Sheila Humphreys, also known as Sighle Humphreys (12 March 1899 – 14 March 1994), was an Irish republican and member of Cumann na mBan.

 Background

-Sheila Humphreys was born in Limerick into a wealthy family and raised at Quinsborough House, County Clare.
+Sheila Humphreys, born Margaret Humphreys, lived at 18 The Crescent, Limerick, in a wealthy family and was raised at Quinsborough House, County Clare.
 She was the only daughter of Dr David Humphreys and Nell Humphreys (née Mary Ellen Rahilly).
 Her father suffered from tuberculosis and died when she was four years old.
-Her mother was the sister of Michael Joseph 'The O'Rahilly' who was killed during the 1916 Easter Rising.
+Her mother was the sister of Michael Joseph Rahilly, "The O'Rahilly", who was killed during the 1916 Easter Rising.
 Her two brothers, Emmet and Dick, attended Pearse's St Enda's School and Dick served alongside The O'Rahilly in the GPO in 1916.
 The family moved to 54 Northumberland Road, Dublin in 1909.
-Sheila attended Mount Anville Secondary School, where she was head girl and became a fluent Irish speaker.
+Humphreys attended Mount Anville Secondary School, where she was head girl and became a fluent Irish speaker.